JonasKruckenberg/imagetools/docs/spec.md

     The types should always be as strict as possible (e.g. _int_ instead of _number_, a string union instead of _string_ etc.)

 - **(Shorthands)**<br>
     This is optional as most transforms do not expose shorthands.
 Shorthands allow you to omit the 'key' of the key-value pair and specify the value directly(e.g. `?webp` instead of `?format=webp`).
-This is useful if the transform is used a lot or if it is often used in conjunction with other directives.
+This is useful if the transform is used a lot or if it is often used in conjunction with other transforms.
     Shorthands MUST have an empty value and MUST NOT conflict with any keywords or other shorthands

 ### Status